gotgraham/Zeva_BMS12v3_MEB/README.md

 # Zeva_BMS12v3_MEB
 Zeva BMS12v3 firmware modified to support the VW MEB temperature sensors

+This build of the firmware assumes a 10k NTC 3380K B sensor

 To build the firmware, CD to /Firmware and run:

 $ make